My Thyroid Relief

 • Avocado oil

-• Coconut oil
+• Coconut oil( Unrefined)

 • Cashews

-• Almond butter/almonds
+• Almond butter/Almonds

-• Refined carbohydrates and fast foods
+• Refined carbohydrates

-• Dairy products
+• Dairy products (especially if intolerant)

 • Gluten